collective-soundworks/soundworks/README.md

 ### Implementing a module

 As mentioned above, a scenario implemented with the *Soundworks* library is essentially composed of a set of modules.
-In general, a module consists of a client and a server part that exchange messages (however, some modules may for example have a client side only).
+In general, a module consists of a client and a server part that exchange messages (however, some modules may only have a client side, for example).

-Let's now review the specificities of the client and server sides when writing a module.
-To be more concrete, the code snippets below will take the example of a simplified version of the `checkin` module.
+Let's now review the specificities of implementing a module on the client and server sides, as well as the example of a simplified version of the `checkin` module for code excerpts.
 (For the complete documentation about the module base classes, please refer to [`ClientModule`](#clientmodule) and [`ServerModule`](#servermodule) sections in the API section below.)

 #### Client side

 On the client side, a module extends the `ClientModule` base class.
-The module has to implement a `start` method and has to call its `done` method to hand over the control to the next module.
+The module must implement a `start` method and has to call its `done` method to hand over the control to the next module.

 ##### The `start` method